Houston Rockets: 1984–1987: The "Twin Towers"

-Hakeem Olajuwon won Finals MVP for both of the Houston Rockets' championship seasons in 1994 and 1995.
+Hakeem Olajuwon won Finals MVP in 1994 and 1995 for leading the team to back-to-back championships.

 In his first season, Olajuwon finished second to Michael Jordan in NBA Rookie of the Year balloting, and the Rockets record improved by 19 games, good enough for a return to the playoffs as the third best team in the West, where they were upset by the sixth-seeded Utah Jazz.
 The duo of Olajuwon and Sampson earned much praise, and was nicknamed "Twin Towers".
 In the following season, Houston won the Midwest Division title with a 51–31 record.
 The subsequent playoffs had the Rockets sweeping the Sacramento Kings, having a hard-fought six-game series with Alex English's Denver Nuggets, and then facing defending champion Lakers, losing the first game but eventually managing to win the series – the only Western Playoffs defeat of the Showtime Lakers – to get to the franchise's second Finals appearance.
 The NBA Finals once again matched the Rockets up against the Celtics, a contrast to Houston's young front challenging the playoff-hardened Celtics front court of Larry Bird, Kevin McHale and Robert Parish.
-The Celtics won the first two games in Boston, gave the Rockets their only home playoff defeat that season in game 4, and clinched the title as Bird scored a triple-double on Game 6.
+The Celtics won the first two games in Boston, gave the Rockets their only home playoff defeat that season in game 4, and clinched the title as Bird scored a triple-double on game 6.